vitran96/evershop-docs/docs/development/knowledge-base/view-system.md

 }
 ```

+In the above code, we declare a `Area` with the ID# `blockId`.
+The `Area` will render all of the child components that have the areaId = `blockId`.

-You can provide a list of pre-defined components to the `Area` component:
+You can also provide a list of pre-defined components to the `Area` component:

 ```js title="src/components/Layout.js"
 import React from 'react';